CristianHCol/go-deviget-minesweeper-apis/README.md

 Contains all Apis for the Minesweeper game.
 Written in Golang and Redis.

 ## TODO requeriments
-- For deploy locally, Redist migth be installed
+- For deploy locally, Redis migth be installed
 - Use docker compose to setup your environment locally

 ## TODO installation